 At the trial, the jury heard that there was no proof the shorts had ever come into contact with exhibits from the Dixons’ murder scene.
 Mr Hodge could not eliminate the possibility the stains on the shorts were original bloodstains.

-However, The Herald can now reveal that there ARE documents that prove that the shorts indeed could have come into contact with exhibits from the Dixons’ murder scene; specifically, during a forensic examination of the shorts at the Gulf Oil Refinery in 1998 or at RAF Brawdy where they were subsequently kept, displayed and handled.
+However, The Herald can now reveal that there ARE documents that prove that the shorts indeed could have come into contact with exhibits from the Dixons’ murder scene; specifically, during a forensic examination of the shorts at the Gulf Oil Refinery in 1998 or at RAF Brawdy where they were subsequently kept, displayed and handled AND at Milford Haven Police Station where the evidence was stored.

 The publisher’s description on ‘The Pembrokeshire Murders’ back cover describes its contents as “the fascinating true story”.